gvwilson/thirdbit/fiction/maddy-roo/index.md

 Maddy grabbed a chunk of concrete from one of the broken bunker blocks and charged the bots.
 *Jump* and she was over Patient.
-*Jump* and she was up on Crusher's tread.
+*Jump* and she was on Crusher's tread.
 She bashed the regulator over and over, grunting with each blow.
 If her father's notes were correct,